LaTeX Resources

 Download

 Michigan State University has published letterhead for use by faculty and staff in Microsoft Word format.
 I reproduced the formatting in LaTeX, including the use of Arial (Helvetica in fact) for the information in the scholar's margin.
 The PDF version of the MSU wordmark and seal are converted from the Postscript ones available for download on the MSU brand website.
-The tarball only includes the PDF logos for size considerations (the Postscript files are huge).

 If you ever find yourself needing to add postscripts after the signature (for example, using the letter as a cover letter with further attachments, or having additional appendix pages on your letter), please note that the class is based on the LaTeX letter class, which means that the \closing command disables subsequent page breaks.
 To work around that, you would need to manually issue \startbreaks as described in this TeX StackExchange answer.